 The problem with this?

 Also, and maybe more importantly, it is really not necessary to thank us.
 First, we volunteered for our chosen profession, as the saying goes.
 In other words, we weren’t forced into serving, we wanted to do this job.
 Secondly, for most of us, it was an honor – not because we served our nation, but because we got to work with the best people we have ever met in our lives.
 We got to see the best of this nation every day – they were right next to us.
 How cool is that?
 Lastly, our jobs, overall, are pretty awesome.
-While not everyone gets to fly in different aircrafts, jump out of them and shoot weapons, everyone’s experience in the service has a unique flavor that significantly contributes to our growth as people and as citizens.
-Even if our job in the service is less than optimal, we are still better people for having experienced it, and appreciate a part of life 99% of the population will never know.
+While not everyone gets to fly in different aircraft, jump out of them and shoot weapons, everyone’s experience in the service has a unique flavor that significantly contributes to our growth as people and as citizens.
+Even if our job in the service is less than optimal, we are still better people for having experienced it and appreciating a part of life 99% of the population will never know.

 None of that sounds like something we should be thanked for.